About

 Across four days PILON held the fourth and final workshop in the series of annual flagship events.
 This workshop was co-hosted together with the Government of the Republic of Fiji and funded primarily by the Australian Government’s Cyber and Critical Technology Cooperation Program (CCTCP) with support from the Council of Europe.

-Titled ‘Combatting Cybercrime: Trends and Tools in a Changing World’, this year’s workshop focused on gendered impacts of online engagement and the most common types of cyber-enabled offences in Pacific communities, promoting knowledge sharing, capacity building and regional cooperation.
+This year’s workshop focused on gendered impacts of online engagement and the most common types of cyber-enabled offences in Pacific communities, promoting knowledge sharing, capacity building and regional cooperation.
 The event featured presentations from senior officials from across the Pacific and other countries and organisations worldwide, including PILON member countries, PaCSON, PTCN, PIFS, Interpol, FBI, the Australian Federal Police, the Reserve Bank of Fiji and many others.
 The Budapest Convention on Cybercrime was broadly recognized by high level speakers in the event as the leading standard on cybercrime legislation.
 In the Pacific region, Tonga is a Party to the Budapest Convention, together with Australia, while New Zealand, Fiji and Vanuatu have been invited to accede to this treaty.

 An official booklet summarising the activities and learnings will be published in the coming months.
 Official booklets from previous workshops can be viewed in our cybercrime digital library.